ratgdo/homekit-ratgdo/README.md

 ### Enable hardwired open/close control

 For Security+ 1.0 and Security +2.0 it is possible to repurpose the sensors used for dry-contact door open / close to buttons that trigger a door open / close action.
 Select this check box to enable this option.
+When both the open and close GPIOs are tied together with a jumper (or wired to the same button), the inputs behave exactly like the factory wall control: a toggle from a fully open/closed door starts travel in the opposite direction, a toggle while moving pauses the door, and a follow-up toggle from that paused state makes the door reverse direction.

+When enabled, an additional option appears to **Bypass time-to-close delay for hardwired controls**.
+Use this when the open/close GPIOs are wired to a physical wall button and you want that button to behave like the native door control panel.
+When checked, any close or toggle action that comes from the hardwired inputs will ignore the configured Time-To-Close warning delay so the door responds immediately, while HomeKit, automations, or remotes continue to respect the delay.

 ### Use software serial emulation rather than h/w UART _(ratgdo32 boards only)_